Birth Tissue Donation

 How do I become a birth tissue donor?

 Donated birth tissue requires a specific authorization, separate from a standard donor registration.
 Authorization for birth tissue is never assumed as part of a registration to be an organ, eye and tissue donor.

 If you would like to donate your birth tissue you will need to work with an accredited tissue bank to:

 - Sign and complete an Informed Consent form

 - Complete a medical and social history interview

 - Allow the review and retention of portions of your medical records

 - Allow blood to be drawn and tested

 Lori, a Type 1 Diabetic, underwent major foot and ankle surgery that required multiple plates and screws.
 Unfortunately, the surgical incision on the top of her foot did not heal properly after the surgery.
 The wound from the incision continued to worsen even after additional procedures and standard of care treatments.
 Lori became depressed and worried she would have to give up her job.
 Following treatment with a therapy made from donated birth tissue, the wound healed and Lori was able to return to her active life and continue working in a role that she loves, specializing in immunotherapy and cancer research.

-Thank you to Donate Life Partner, Smith + Nephew, for sharing this story.
+Thank you to Smith + Nephew for sharing this story.